 Rocco “Rocky” J. Piana, a lifelong Madison resident, died peacefully at home on Saturday, January 2, 2021 at the age of 70.

-Rocky was born in Morristown on May 25, 1950 to the late Eugene R. Piana, Sr. & Mary L. Piana (nee Catalano).
+Rocky was born in Summit on May 25, 1950 to the late Eugene R. Piana, Sr. & Mary L. Piana (nee Catalano).
 He was raised in Madison with his two brothers, Gene & John, and as a boy he loved baseball and played on several Madison Little League teams.
 Rocky graduated from Madison High School in 1968 and attended college to learn computer programing in the early days of computers.

 Before his recent retirement, Rocky had a career spanning over 30 years as a computer programmer with Automatic Switch Company in Florham Park.
 He loved his job and had many longtime friends at the company.

 Rocky was passionate about sports, especially college and professional football.
 He was a tremendous Notre Dame football fan and religiously took yearly trips to Indiana to attend Notre Dame football games.
 He also loved both the New York Giants and Yankees.

 Rocky remained a lifelong fan of Madison High School Football, attending games and following the stats of his alma mater team.
 Rocky was a coach for Madison Little League Football for many years, along with his brothers.

 Rocky loved to travel and was proud of the fact that he was able to visit ¾ of the baseball stadiums in the United States.
 He took many trips, notably to Italy, Bermuda and Hawaii.